harrybouv/CommodityTradingSystem/README.md

 - Volatility — 19%
 - Risk — 29%

 These signals are combined with asset-specific overlays for gold, silver, copper, oil, natural gas and agriculture.
-Inputs include prices, real yields, the US dollar, Chinese Industrial activity, EIA balances, weather and agricultural data.
+Inputs include prices, real yields, the US dollar, Chinese industrial activity, EIA balances, weather and agricultural data.

 All non-price data are aligned to the date on which they were available using as-of joins and explicit release lags.
 Portfolio construction applies score thresholds, position and group caps, cash allocation, turnover controls, execution delay and liquidity limits.